oroinc/documentation/install_upgrade/upgrade.rst

         - your changes to "src/" folder are merged and it contains the custom files.
         - your changes to "composer.json" file are merged to the new file.
         - your changes to configuration files in "app/config/" folder are merged to the new files.

-      If you need to install any additional packages as dependencies, run `composer require <packageA name> command.
-List multiple packages separated by comma if necessary.
-For example, `composer require orocommerce`.

    .. code-block:: bash